 Please note: Because of Earth's rotation, some sky objects may be visible during only part of a skywatching session, depending on the times they rise and set.

-Most skywatching sessions are at Ebenezer Church Recreation Area, part of Jordan Lake State Recreation Area.
+Morehead skywatching sessions are typically held at three different locations: Ebenezer Church Recreation Area, part of Jordan Lake State Recreation Area.
 This site has restrooms, a picnic shelter and a sandy beach area.
 You'll find the telescopes at the far (west) end of the parking lot.
-Click here for directions for Ebenezer Church Recreation Area.
+Click here for directions for Ebenezer Church Recreation Area; Little River Regional Park, off Guess Road at the Durham/Orange county border.
+Click here for directions to Little River Regional Park; and Dorothea Dix Park located in downtown Raleigh, near Umstead Dr. Click here for directions for Dorothea Dix Park.

 Check the Weather